cgutierr-zgz/cgutierr-zgz.github.io/content/posts/refreshing-auth-tokens-with-dio/index.md

 ---
-title: "Refreshing Auth tokens with dio interceptors"
+title: "Retry, log and refresh auth tokens with Dio"
 date: 2022-11-16
 tags: ["flutter", "dart", "dio", "interceptors", "retry", "logger"]
 summary: "Learn how to use dio and interceptors to refresh tokens and retry failed requests in a Flutter app."